Thursday, December 1, 2011

 What to do if a class you wanted is closed...

 First, keep the class in your Shopping Cart.
 Sure, that little blue square next to the class you want is kind of annoying, but if that square turns to a green dot, that means the class has opened up!
-You never know what might happen over winter break--students change their schedules all the time.
+You never know what might happen during Add/Drop--students change their schedules all the time.
 Keep checking your shopping cart and be ready to add the class you want as soon as someone drops it.
 (Don't forget to 'swap,' never 'drop.'
 Watch our SPIRE refresher if you can't remember how to do this.)

-0 comments:
+No comments:

 Post a Comment